jclark-14/rc0724-code-solutions/react-multiple-components/react-multiple-components-notes.md

 - What are the phases in the React design process?

+1. Static elements
+2. State Reading
+3. Handle Events

 - How does data flow in React?

+-data/functions passed down props are passed down to children; actions can be passed up to parents

 - How can children components modify state in their parents?

+- by calling functions on events and passing it to parent

 ## Notes